International Politics PhD / MPhil

-- proof of your English language proficiency (if English is not your first language).
+- Proof of your English language proficiency (if English is not your first language).

 Writing Your Research Proposal

-While there is space on the application form for the proposal, you may prefer to attach a typed proposal.
 Please limit your proposal to no more than 3 sides of A4.
 It should address/demonstrate the following points:

-- Methodology for your proposed study
+- Research methodology for your proposed study;

 Research students are appointed a supervisory team consisting of at least two supervisors.
 One of these will be designated as the first point of contact with personal responsibility for ensuring that effective supervision is provided so that students can develop the skill and knowledge to contribute to research as professionals in a supportive research training environment.

+Our students constitute an important part of a stimulating research environment.
 Doctoral students are housed in shared rooms of the Social Sciences Building, and have direct access to staff members, research events in the School and beyond, as well as to state of the art research facilities.